gtfierro/mpdb/README.md

 `GET` returns a map of key/value pairs corresponding to the list of keys sent in the query.
 All keys will be included in the returned map, and will have `nil` values if they were not found in the database.
-If there was an error in the transaction, the usual error message format will be returned (see `PERSIST`).
 Each key can have a different prefix; that is, querying multiple collections within the same message is permitted.
 Each key will be prefixed with its collection in the returned map.

 #### `GETBUCKET`